 Should you upgrade to macOS 13 Ventura?
 There’s no need to install it today, but we think it’s now safe for those who want to take advantage of the new features and integration with Apple’s other operating systems.

 Austin Mac Works Blog: Software

-At its Worldwide Developer Conference keynote, Apple announced a boatload of new features that we’ll see in macOS 12 Monterey, iOS 15, iPadOS 15, and watchOS 8 later this year.
-Here are the ten features we think you’ll most like.
+At its Worldwide Developer Conference keynote, Apple announced oodles of new features that we’ll see in macOS 13 Ventura, iOS 16, iPadOS 16, and watchOS 9 later this year.
+Here are the ten—no, eleven!—features we think you’ll most like:

 You use Copy and Paste, but did you know that, with a clipboard utility, you can paste previously copied items and filter or edit data on the clipboard?

 Running iPhone and iPad apps on your Mac is no longer science fiction if you have an M1-based Mac.
 Read on for instructions on finding and installing these apps, and how to control them if a trackpad isn’t sufficient.